torres2235/PDF_to_TTS/README.md

 - Made using the IBM Watson Text to Speech API and pypdf library
 - Move any files you want converted into the 'PDFs' file
-- The text-to-speech file will be located in the 'converted' file as mp3 files
+- The text-to-speech file will be located in the 'converted' file as an mp3 file